cagdasbas/byd-trip-stats/HOW_TO_USE.md

 - gear changes to **D** or **R** → trip starts
 - gear returns to **P** → trip ends

-Short engine-off breaks (under the configured threshold) continue the same trip rather than ending it.
+Short engine-off breaks continue the same trip rather than ending it, as long as you return within the **Engine-off trip timeout** (Settings → Preferences — default 30 minutes).
+The current engine-on segment distance and the cumulative trip distance are then shown side by side in the dashboard's Distance metric.

 ### Manual recording